-Adopting these five minimalist mindsets will help you maintain a happy clutter-free life with your family.
+Adopting these five simple mindsets will help you maintain a happy clutter-free life with your family.

 . . .

 You’ve done it.
 You’re feeling the many benefits of being clutter-free and only owning the items you LOVE.
 You’ve started the process of decluttering, you already love it, and you’re never going back to ‘how it used to be.’

 As you move forward, adopting a few mindsets and behaviors will help you maintain your new clutter-free lifestyle.

 5 Simple Mindsets for Living a Happy Clutter-Free Life

 Here are five tips to help you stay on course: